• Skip to main content

 What can I use to make popsicles?

-I love my popsicle mold because of their iconic shape.
+I love my popsicle mold because of their iconic fudgesicle shape.
 You can buy the Norpro Ice Pop Maker on Amazon (affiliate link).

 However, if you don’t have a mold, you can easily use paper Dixie cups, which are sold near paper plates in stores.
 Wrap the tops in foil and make a small hole to hold the sticks in place.